Do Go On - 361 - The Hollywood Bandit

 Oh, God, you're crazy in England.

-A real Jekyll and Hyde type scenario.
+A real Jacqueline Hyde-type scenario.

 Yeah.

-It made me think, yes, I've got to come back.
+Had a great time with the book Cheat Show and made me think, yes, I've got to come back.

 So we'll make it happen sometime.

-And, Roy, I will shake your hand and crush it.
+And Roy, I will shake your hand and crush it.

 Oh, right.